 Along with producer Russ Malkin (from Long Way Round) and a motorcycle team, Charley competed in the Dakar Rally in January 2006.
 The event was filmed and the series Race To Dakar began on Sky in the UK later that year.

 During the rally Charley injured himself and was forced to retire from the race after five days.
 In May 2007, he started another journey with McGregor: this time taking part in Long Way Down - a trip from John O' Groats in Scotland, to Cape Town, South Africa.
 This was first televised on BBC2 in 2007.

-April 2008 saw Charley Boorman commence "By Any Means", which took him all around the world starting in his home town in County Wicklow, Ireland and ending in Sydney, Australia.
+2008 saw Charley embark on a solo adventure which has taken him all around the world – “By Any Means”.
+Starting in his home town in County Wicklow, Ireland and ending in Sydney, Australia.
 He set out to complete the journey "by any means" using local transportation appropriate to the area.
 He travelled the world on various forms of transportation using air travel only when necessary, accompanied only by his producer and cameraman.

 In 2009, one year later, Charley commenced his second series of By Any Means - a trip that would take Charley and his team from Sydney to Tokyo via the Pacific Rim - from Freshwater Park on the Northern Beaches of Sydney and heading up to the Central Coast of NSW by motorbike.